ABOUT ANH

 How Did I Get Here?

-Being first generation born in America, as a Vietnamese American, daughter of Vietnamese refugees, I had to navigate the intergenerational trauma, cross-cultural adjustments (collectivist and individualist cultures), along with other intersections of oppression as a woman of color, while focusing on reclaiming my power and voice.
-Before long, I learned that I was not alone as a woman of color, part of a oppressive systems that has deep traditions in silencing and harming marginalized folks— that I am still not alone in experiencing the effects of the systemic capitalistic, patriarchal and racist society across academic, healthcare and a myriad of other institutions.
+Being first generation born in America, as a Vietnamese American, daughter of Vietnamese refugees, I had to navigate the intergenerational trauma, cross-cultural adjustments (collectivist and individualist cultures), along with other intersections of oppression as a brown woman in America, while focusing on reclaiming my power and voice.
+Before long, I learned that I was not alone in being part of a systemically harmful colonial system that has a deep rooted violent history-- I am still not alone in experiencing the effects of the systemic capitalistic, patriarchal and racist society across academic, healthcare and a myriad of other institutions.

 Remaining curious about how such systems of oppression add further layers to the already complex human condition and collective society, continues to drive my work.
-I decided to make a commitment to uplift people’s voices, to understand our rich cultural identities, and to raise the voices of the silenced.
+I decided to make a commitment to uplift people’s voices, and to understand our rich cultural identities.

 Hence, my journey of working in mental health with a variety of populations; instead of pathologizing but to humanize our experiences— using the power of artistic creative expression, the embracing of our unique cultural identities, re-remembering ancestral healing and resilience in order to reclaim of our stories towards empowerment, as well as individual and collective liberation.
 This means recognizing that the mental health field is still incomplete, and is in a constant state of evolution.